Stormy…Monday, that is

 T-Bone was an incredibly influential musician.
 Bill Dahl tells his story in the excellent Allmusic profile.
 Walker’s electrification of the blues was influential; his guitar playing was influential; his singing was influential; his theatrics were influential.
 And in “Stormy Monday,” he wrote an inexhaustibly rich song.
 It must have been covered in hundreds of recordings, by roughly every artist who loves the blues.

-The song is a chronicle of the working man’s week.
-It’s pretty much a drag until payday, though Walker says it figuratively.
+The song is a chronicle of the working man’s week with a lament for lost love to fill it out.
+The week is pretty much a drag until payday, though Walker says it figuratively.
 Payday is Friday, when “the eagle flies.”
 The singer looks forward to putting “the eagle” to good use on Saturday and then repenting on Sunday.
 There must be a life lesson in there somewhere.

-This is the way the composer himself played it.
+This is the way the composer himself laid it down.

 Bobby “Blue” Bland recorded a tremendous version of the song in 1962 in which he changed up the arrangement by substituting a few chords.